Should Jews observe the laws of Moses if they believe in Yeshua ?

 “Then everyone will know there is no truth in these reports about you, but that you yourself are living in obedience to the law.”

-But even though Paul observed the laws of Moses and encouraged Jewish believers to live in obedience to the Torah, he knew that no one could be justified before God through simply trying to keep those laws (see here and here).
+But even though Paul observed the laws of Moses and encouraged Jewish believers to live in obedience to the Torah, he knew that no one could be justified before God through simply trying to keep those laws.
+(See here and here.
+And even though gentiles are not bound by the Torah, we can learn much from those laws; which is not such a bad idea, considering that western society has gone so astray.
+See The Quest for Cosmic Justice by Thomas Sowell and By This Standard by Greg L. Bahnsen.)

 But don't the rabbis say that the Messiah will be a political leader?
 Many do.
 And yes he will be.
 When he returns, he will rule the world from Jerusalem.
 Who did Jesus say he was?